Premik/blender_rhubarb_lipsync_ng/README.md

 ![InstallDisk](doc/img/ExtensionInstallDisk.gif)

+2. The Addon registers a new side-tab `RLSP` (can be renamed in preferences) on the right sidebar of the 3D view.
+If you don't see this `n-panel` you can show/hide it by pressing the `n` key .

-2. Verify that the `rhubarb` executable is working by pressing the **Check rhubarb version** button:
+3. Verify that the `rhubarb` executable is working by pressing the **Check rhubarb version** button:

 ![CheckVersion](doc/img/checkVersion.png)